Mekre-A/Shop/README.md

 # **Introduction**
 This exam is designed to test your existing flutter skills and your ability to learn and adapt to new challenges.
+Please read the following instructions throughly before proceeding to implementation.
 You are expected to be familiar with working in the following areas

 -   Implementing network requests using **http** package